Your child or adolescent won’t talk to you.

 Healing and strength are possible.

-Through individual therapy for your child or adolescent with family therapy consultations, your child or adolescent will become more intone with themselves.
+Through individual therapy for your child or adolescent with family therapy consultations, your child or adolescent will become more intune with themselves.
 They’ll learn the skills to emotionally regulate, the language to express themselves in a healthy way, and the courage to open themselves to life’s greatest joys.

 Therapy can be fun!
 Through exploration with the use of music, art, role-playing, and games your child or adolescent will begin to improve upon their relationships.
 They will begin to heal from their past and gain strength for their future.